In This Article

 This is why I recommend pre-marriage counseling.

-Counseling often provides marriage communication tools couples need to have a healthy marriage.
+Counseling often provides the communication tools couples need to have a healthy marriage.

 If your marriage has problems on this list, that are not being worked on consistently, then your marriage may be in trouble.